Imagine this: you’ve got a beautiful bubbly starter, you’re ready to make the dough, and everything is set for an overnight rise.

 Assuming your starter is ready to use, the next step is to address the temperature.

 Simply put: if the weather is cold, your dough will take longer to rise.
-It the weather is warm, your dough will rise faster.
-This applies to ALL bread recipes, so get used to it and be flexible!
-As a guideline however, bakers will often provide a specific temperature with an approximate rise time to help you out.
-Let me give you an example.
+If the weather is warm, your dough will rise faster.
+This concept applies to ALL bread recipes, so get used to it and be flexible.

 For the purpose of this post, let’s use my Everyday Sourdough from Artisan Sourdough Made Simple.
 The approximate rise time is 8-10 + hours at room temperature, defined at 70 F.

 Let’s say it’s winter in New York, and the temperature is about -20 F outside.
 Your thermostat is set to 70 F inside.
 You’ve made the dough, let it rise overnight on the kitchen counter at 70 F, and in the morning it has barely risen.
-You followed the recipe to a T!
 What happened?

 Conversely, if you live on an island and it’s 90 F, the dough might be ready in only 4-5 hours.